guimarcio/Ultrasound_Image_Generation_Project/README.md

 * Medical image visualization

-I created a video explaining the concepts of DSP and Acoustics in Ultrasonography and the project: https://www.youtube.com/watch?v=TnqUQ18_V8o
+I created a video (in portuguese) explaining the concepts of DSP and Acoustics in Ultrasonography and the project: https://www.youtube.com/watch?v=TnqUQ18_V8o

 ## 📁 Dataset